-If your mind wanders, it tends to default to negative thoughts.
+When your mind wanders, it tends to default to negative thoughts.
 Don’t you just love that?

-We are wired for a negativity bias, an evolutionary adaptive way of thinking meant to protect us from threats.
+It’s partly because we are wired for a negativity bias, an evolutionary adaptive way of thinking meant to protect us from threats.
 Real threats, not imaginary ones.

 Even knowing you tend to think more negative thoughts than positive, you’re still addicted to your thoughts.

 You might believe, “It’s not so bad being stuck in my head.
 Never a dull moment in there.”

 But at some point, you need a break from the same, stultifying thoughts.